snail007/gmc/README.md

 <img align="right" src="/doc/images/logo2.png" width="200" height="auto"/>

-GMC is a powerful and flexible golang web and api development framework.
+GMC is a smart and flexible golang web and api development framework.
 GMC goal is high performance, good productivity and write less code to do more things.

 # Contents